Despite its incredible popularity, few people know the complex history of football and its deep roots in England.

 One of the earliest forms of the game was played during the Han Dynasty in China.
 This game called ‘tsu’ chu,’ or ‘cuju,’ involved players kicking a ball into a net.
 This ball game was played for fun, competition, entertainment for the royal courts, and also used as a method of training for the military troops.
 Even the emperor of the Han Dynasty enjoyed the sport.
 And, similar to football as we know it now, participants had to kick the ball with their feet to score and could not touch the ball with their hands.
 3

-Another team game that was invented over 3,000 years ago was Tchatali.
-This ancient game was invented by the Aztecs and was sometimes played during ritual occasions.
-When games were played as part of a ritual, the ball would represent the sun.
+Yes the Aztecs also have a claim to have invented football.
+Their team game was invented over 3,000 years ago and was called Tchatali.
+This ancient game, invented by the Aztecs was sometimes played during ritual occasions; When games were played as part of a ritual, the ball would represent the sun.
 Tensions were high during these games since the captain of the losing team would be killed as a sacrifice to the gods at the end of the match.
+The love and passion for football continues in South America today, but captains get slightly better treatment after losing!

 As you may have guessed, roughhousing and violence have been common themes throughout the history of many ball games, especially in earlier versions of football.